maypoleflyn/valcano/README.md

 # valcano
-The pipeline to characterize LTR-RTs family, classify and predict the bursts
+The one-stop pipeline to characterize LTR-RTs family, classify and predict the bursts

 Introduction and Quick start: